GIS4WRF/gis4wrf.github.io/docs/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake.md

 Copy over, or link to, the `met_em` files produced by `metgrid.exe` and run `real.exe` to produce the inputs to wrf.exe.

 ### Run WRF
-Now that the inputs to WRF have been created, you can run the simulation.
+Now that inputs to WRF have been created, you can run the simulation.
 From your command prompt, run `wrf.exe` to produce the following `wrfout` files:

 ```
 wrfout_d01_2018-07-15_12_00_00